pytorch/xla/API_GUIDE.md

 - `xmp.spawn()` creates the processes that each run an XLA device.
 - `ParallelLoader` loads the training data onto each device.
 - `xm.optimizer_step(optimizer)` no longer needs a barrier.
-ParallelLoader automatically creates an XLA barrier that evalutes the graph.
+ParallelLoader automatically creates an XLA barrier that evaluates the graph.

 The model definition, optimizer definition and training loop remain the same.